-Diving into the past: The Black divers searching for slave ship wrecks
+Diving into the past: The Black divers searching for slave shipwrecks

 Unlike those on board some of the other slave wrecks, the stories of those on board the Clotilda have been well documented.

-In fact, a large number of the descendants of those original residents still live in Africatown, one of the first US towns founded and controlled by African Americans, and tests are currently being conducted to see if any of those people match with the DNA found in the wreckage.
+In fact, a large number of the descendants of those original residents still live in Africatown, one of the first US towns founded and controlled by African Americans, and tests are being conducted to see if any of those people match with the DNA found in the wreckage.

 "What's so incredible about that story is that not only was it illegal and a gross miscarriage of any sense of justice, but there's still a very strong community associated with that vessel right now," says Sadiki, who was among the divers who helped to positively locate the ship in 2019.